 Deposits of this protein are known as Lewy bodies.
 These protein clusters are associated with both Parkinson’s disease and a form of dementia called Lewy body dementia.
 There’s also evidence suggesting some individuals with Parkinson’s may have the same plaques and tangles in the brain that have been linked to Alzheimer’s disease, the most common form of dementia.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of elder care Harrisburg, PA, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care, a leading provider of elder care Harrisburg, PA, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 Certain Risk Factors May Increase Dementia Risk for People with PD